the-positive-charge/pi-go/README.md

 Pi-Go Kickstarter - Design Files

 ## IMPORTANT NOTICE 2019-09-14
-**This design requires modification to add reverse voltage protection and the ID EEPROM as specified by the Raspberry Pi Hat specification: https://github.com/raspberrypi/hats**
+**This design requires modification to add the 5V "safety" protection and the ID EEPROM as specified by the Raspberry Pi Hat specification: https://github.com/raspberrypi/hats**

 This directory contains the Cadsoft Eagle (v7.3) design files: Schematic, Layout and related files